Skip to main content

 Is Cai Lin Xuan, Ritz-Carlton Reserve, Rissai Valley good for a special occasion?

 Yes, with conditions.
-The setting inside one of China's most protected natural areas gives the occasion a context that few restaurants anywhere can match, and the Asia regional recognition from the World of Fine Wine awards confirms the food and wine program is taken seriously.
+The setting inside one of China's most protected natural areas gives the occasion a context that few restaurants anywhere can match, the Asia regional recognition from the World of Fine Wine awards confirms the food and wine program is taken seriously.
 The caveat: getting here requires significant travel planning, so the occasion needs to justify the logistics, not just the meal.

 How far ahead should I book Cai Lin Xuan, Ritz-Carlton Reserve, Rissai Valley?

-Book your hotel room first — access to Cai Lin Xuan is effectively tied to staying at the Rissai Valley property, and the restaurant is booked through the hotel concierge.
+Book your hotel room first — access to Cai Lin Xuan is effectively tied to staying at the Rissai Valley property, the restaurant is booked through the hotel concierge.
 Ritz-Carlton Reserve properties at remote destinations like this can fill well in advance during peak seasons, so 2-3 months lead time for the overall stay is a practical floor.

 Is Cai Lin Xuan, Ritz-Carlton Reserve, Rissai Valley good for solo dining?